-- Visionary leadership: sustained belief in a dream in spite of prevailing opinion
+- Visionary leader: sustained belief in a dream in spite of prevailing opinion

 - Effective leadership: the ability to conceive, design and carry out a successful project, persevering over time against odds and in spite of personal sacrifice

-- Building community: ability to persuade others to rally around an initiative and shape the future; the ability to lead from the front and also pick up the shovel
+- Building Community: ability to persuade others to rally around an initiative and shape the future; the ability to lead from the front and the willingness to work in the trenches

 - Stewardship: the ability to hold an institution in trust for the greater good of the entire community

 Nominations for this year are now closed.
 Thank you.